Mental Health Challenges Of First-Generation Immigrants

 The mental health challenges of aging first-generation immigrants

 Community and cultural connections are often helpful in maintaining mental health and well-being.
-Loneliness and social isolation are at epidemic levels among older adults, and these are elevated among immigrant populations, as many immigrants rely on one another for social support.
+Loneliness and social isolation may be elevated among immigrant populations, as many immigrants rely on one another for social support.

 Barriers to mental health support for first-generation immigrants

 Support for the physical and mental health of first-generation immigrants and their descendants is often limited due to factors like high costs, lack of social programs and state support, and cultural stigmas around mental health.
-In host countries without socialized healthcare, immigrants with jobs that leave them uninsured or underinsured add to these prohibitive costs.
+In host countries without socialized healthcare, immigrants with jobs that leave them uninsured or underinsured may face prohibitive costs.

 Immigrants with unauthorized status in their host country may distrust formal services for fear of family separation, system inequities that may result in detainment, and other factors.
-Low fluency in the local language may also give rise to anxiety and stress at seeking help from outside their immediate community.
-As a result of these barriers, among others, one 2015 systematic review found that only 6% of Asian and Latino immigrants in the U.S. had ever received mental health care.
+Language barriers may give rise to anxiety and stress when seeking help from outside their immediate community.
+Because of a combination of factors, many immigrants do not seek mental health support.
+In one study, only 21.2% of immigrants surveyed reported seeking medication or counseling for mental health care.
+Researchers also determined that immigrants who have been in the United States for less than five years had 46% lower odds of seeking care than those who have been in the country for longer than five years.

 Mental health coping strategies for international migration